 To link to an item in your website, use the "Insert internal link" icon.
-A window will be opened in which you can select items to link to in your text (see Figure 8.13 on the next page).
+A window will be opened in which you can select items to link to in your text (see Figure 8.15 on page 199).

 To select an item from the website, proceed similarly as when selecting an image, as described above.
 The middle field now shows items of all types.
 Once again, the right-hand field contains a preview with the title and description of the selected item.
-You can decide whether the link should be added at the beginning of the article or rather at an anchored point in the text.
+You can designate whether the link leads to the beginning of the article or to a certain anchor in the text.
+Anchors will be described in more detail later in the book.

-Figure 8.13: Linking to an item with Kupu
+Figure 8.14: Uploading an image into Kupu